Last updated on August 20th, 2022 at 10:10 am

-We tested Mary’s first and had a good time with it.
-Mary’s Soft Dough most closely resembles the texture and feel of traditional Play Doh.
+We tested The Dough Project first and had a good time with it.
+The Dough Project most closely resembles the texture and feel of traditional Play-Doh.
 The colors are bright and rich, yet not day glow.
-She has a wide variety of colors available in 1 ounce tubs or a larger rainbow tub (my fav), which we had that includes the traditional colors, red, yellow, blue, green and purple.
-Most of the traditional dough is unscented but has a doughy salty smell that isn’t overpowering or weird.
-They also carry scented dough as well ranging from lavender to bubble gum.
+They have a wide variety of colors available in 1-ounce tubs.
+The dough is unscented but has a doughy salty smell that isn’t overpowering or weird.

 These doughs are fun to play with and kept my son busy.
 Proper storage is essential with natural dough or they dry out pretty quickly.
 They smell nice and although they can get a little sticky after a while, they get the job done because let’s face it, how long can a kid play with dough before they get bored.